The Hole Family – ‘the moving spirit of Bovey Tracey’

 Soon after his marriage William Hole III became a tenant of Parke and by 1826, at the age of twenty-seven, he had purchased it.
 He then rebuilt Parke on the site of the earlier house and it is this Grade II listed building which stands today (Fig. 6).

 Figure 7.
-Entrance Hall of Parke with wood re-used from Higher Crownley.
-Frances Billinge 2018.
-By kind permission of DNPA.
+Entrance Hall of Parke.
+Frances Billinge 2018, reproduced by kind permission of the National Trust.

 In buying Parke William III had purchased one of the most prestigious estates in Bovey Tracey.
 It had been associated with the lord of the manor since 1614 when Nicholas Everleigh, who was living at Parke, purchased the lordship of the manor from the Crown.
 Parke was a grand setting for the lord of the manor with its large deer park, a weir for fishing, hunting land reaching up to the moor, and possibly the fish ponds the site of which can still be seen today in front of the house.
 Towards the end of the 1600s an avenue of trees had been planted giving Parke its impressive entrance.
 It was the sort of holding on which William Hole III and his descendants could pursue the hunting and shooting which they so enjoyed.